RHS Garden Harlow Carr

 Gardens through Time

 A highlight at Harlow Carr is a special exhibition celebrating the Royal Horticultural Society's bicentennial.
-The visitor is led through a 200-year series historical garden styles from Regency to modern.
+The visitor is led through a 200-year series of historical garden styles from Regency to modern.

 Outside the garden, a waymarked trail leads north to link up with historic Valley Garden in the heart of Harrogate.